AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 ## Prerequisites

-1. For the sake of compatibility, upgradability, and easy maintenance, do not modify the out of the box Magento themes.
-To customize the design of your Magento store, create a new custom [theme](https://glossary.magento.com/theme).
+1. For the sake of compatibility, upgradability, and easy maintenance, do not modify the out-of-the-box themes.
+To customize the design of your store, create a new custom [theme](https://glossary.magento.com/theme).
-1. [Set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
-The application mode influences the way [static files](https://glossary.magento.com/static-files) are cached by Magento.
+1. [Set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your application to the developer [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
+The application mode influences the way [static files](https://glossary.magento.com/static-files) are cached.
 The recommendations about theme development we provide in this chapter are developer/default-mode specific.

 ## Create a storefront theme: walkthrough

-The high-level steps required to add a new theme in the Magento system are the following:
+The high-level steps required to add a new theme in the system are the following:

 1. Create a directory for the theme under `app/design/frontend/<your_vendor_name>/<your_theme_name>`.
 1. Add a declaration file `theme.xml` and optionally create `etc` directory and create a file named `view.xml` to the theme directory.